Creating a Storage Event Task

 )

-The syntax for specifying glob patterns are Standard Wildcards.
-Additionally you can use ** as super-asterisk, a matching operator not sensitive to slash separators.
+The syntax for specifying glob patterns follows Standard Wildcards.
+Additionally, you can use ** as a super-asterisk, a matching operator not sensitive to slash separators.

 PatternMatches